-Some have the notion that because HOA board members are volunteers, they are free from liability for their actions while serving as a board member.
+Some have the notion that because HOA board members are volunteers, they are free from liability for their actions while serving as board member.
 The best practice is to avoid lawsuits altogether, which will be covered in another article.
 Fortunately, lawsuits against board members are unsuccessful in most cases, but it’s still important to be prepared for the words “you’ve been served”.
-In general, you can protect the board and yourself from a legal situation by following the rules and adhering to local statues, bylaws, CC&Rs, and avoiding conflicts of interest.
+In general, you can protect the board and yourself from a legal situation by following the rules and adhering to local statutes, bylaws, CC&Rs, and avoiding conflicts of interest.
 If the time comes that you are facing a lawsuit, we’ve summarized five key pointers to help.

 Unfortunately, Lawsuits Do Happen

-Even if unsuccessful, lawsuits are expensive, time consuming, and can tarnish the reputation of a board member or your association.
+Even if unsuccessful, lawsuits are expensive, time-consuming, and can tarnish the reputation of a board member or your association.
 Often these suits come in the form of an attempt to target a particular board member.
 A disgruntled homeowner may attempt to sue.
 The resident may be hoping that the HOA will change their policy, and as a result, drop the case.
 Here are two examples that you could encounter:

-If the board member, Joe, chooses to disconnect the outdoor water to his neighbor (Greg) because he is unhappy about the new shrubs/flowers that Greg planted, the assigned judge will most likely rule in favor of Greg because this is a probable case of retaliation or potentially discrimination.
+If the board member, Joe, chooses to disconnect the outdoor water to his neighbor (Greg) because he is unhappy about the new shrubs/flowers that Greg planted, the assigned judge will most likely rule in favor of Greg because this is a probable case of retaliation or potential discrimination.
 You should always treat your association members fairly.

 However, if instead Greg did not get approval for his new landscaping and has unfortunately neglected the HOA’s attempts to contact him and resolve the situation, and the board treated Greg like it did all other homeowner association members, then Greg’s lawsuit against Joe or any other individual board members would likely be dismissed.

 A Good Defense Can Be Made with Good Insurance